php/policies/coding-standards-and-naming.rst

 PascalCase except Acronyms/Initialisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Editor’s note: This section has been superseded by the “Casing of acronyms in class and method names” section**

 Class names should be descriptive nouns in PascalCase and as short as
 possible.
 Each word in the class name should start with a capital letter,
 without underscore delimiters.
 The class name should be prefixed with the name